SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Introduction

 \section{Introduction}

-Cooperative game is a critical research area in multi-agent reinforcement learning (MARL).
+Cooperative games are a critical research area in multi-agent reinforcement learning (MARL).
 Many real-life tasks can be modeled as cooperative games, e.g. the coordination of autonomous vehicles \citep{keviczky2007decentralized}, autonomous distributed logistics \citep{schuldt2012multiagent} and distributed voltage control in power networks \citep{wang2021multi}.
-In this paper, we consider global reward game (a.k.a. team reward game), an important subclass of cooperative games, wherein agents aim to jointly maximize the cumulative global rewards over time.
-There are two categories of methods to solve this problem: (i) each agent identically maximizes cumulative global rewards, i.e. learning with a shared value function \citep{sukhbaatar2016learning,omidshafiei2018learning,kim2018learning}; and (ii) each agent individually maximizes the distributed value, i.e. learning with (implicit) credit assignment (e.g., marginal contribution and value factorisation) \citep{foerster2018counterfactual,SunehagLGCZJLSL18,RashidSWFFW18,SonKKHY19,zhou2020learning}.
+In this paper, we consider global reward game (a.k.a. team reward game), an important subclass of cooperative games, wherein agents aim to jointly maximize cumulative global rewards over time.
+There are two categories of methods to solve this problem: (i) each agent identically maximizes cumulative global rewards, i.e. learning with a shared value function \citep{sukhbaatar2016learning,omidshafiei2018learning,kim2018learning}; and (ii) each agent individually maximizes distributed values, i.e. learning with (implicit) credit assignments (e.g. marginal contribution and value factorisation) \citep{foerster2018counterfactual,SunehagLGCZJLSL18,RashidSWFFW18,SonKKHY19,zhou2020learning}.

-By the view of non-cooperative game theory, global reward game can is equivalent to the Markov game \citep{shapley1953stochastic} with a global reward (a.k.a. team reward).
-Its aim is learning a stationary joint policy to reach a Markov equilibrium so that no agent tends to unilaterally change its policy to maximize cumulative global rewards.
-Standing by this viewpoint, learning with value factorisation is inexplicable \citep{Wang_2020}.
-To clearly interpret the value factorisation, in this paper we stand by the side of cooperative game theory \citep{chalkiadakis2011computational}, wherein the objective is partitioning agents into coalitions and finding a payoff distribution scheme to distribute the maximum value of each coalition.
-The corresponding solution is called Markov core, whereby no agents have incentives to deviate.
-Thus, if all agents are partitioned into one coalition (called the grand coalition), the payoff distribution scheme naturally plays the role of value factorisation for the optimal global value.
+By the view of non-cooperative game theory, global reward game are equivalent to Markov game \citep{shapley1953stochastic} with global reward (a.k.a. team reward).
+Its aim is to learn a stationary joint policy to reach a Markov equilibrium so that no agent tends to unilaterally change its policy to maximize cumulative global rewards.
+Standing by this view, learning with value factorisation cannot be directly explained \citep{Wang_2020}.
+In this paper, to clearly interpret the value factorisation, we take the perspective of cooperative game theory \citep{chalkiadakis2011computational}, wherein agents are partitioned into coalitions and a payoff distribution scheme is found to distribute optimal values to coalitions.
+The corresponding solution is called Markov core, whereby no agent has an incentive to deviate.
+When all agents are partitioned into one coalition (called grand coalition), the payoff distribution scheme naturally plays the role of value factorisation.